 If you want to ensure that your chinchilla comes from solid genetic stock, buying directly from a breeder beats buying from a store.
 That’s because breeders are interested in breeding the best possible chinchillas: whether so they can charge higher prices for their ‘stock’, or because they like to take their chinchillas to shows.
 They therefore only breed the chins that have the thickest coats and strongest, blockiest bodies.
 But not every chinchilla they breed will be as healthy or as fluffy, and they tend to sell these to pet stores or wholesalers.
 Again, that’s not a slight, it’s just good business sense.

-Above all, though, we recommend that you adopt your new chinchilla rather than buy it.
+Above all, though, we recommend that you go down the route of adopting a chinchilla rather than buying one.

 All of this is to say that by buying your chinchilla, whether from a breeder or from a store, you support an industry you may not agree with.
 The alternative is to adopt your new chinchilla from a rescue, which we recommend.